-The demolition of 42-46 Thomas Street would cause substantial harm.
-The tests required to be met by paragraph 195 relating to assessment of substantial harm are set out above.
+The demolition of 42-46 Thomas Street would cause substantial harm and great weight should be given to their conservation appropriate to their importance.
+The tests that need to be met by paragraph 195 relating to assessment of substantial harm are set out above as is the clear and convincing justification required by paragraph 194.
 The impact on the Smithfield Conservation Area and setting of 7 Kelvin Street and other adjacent listed buildings would be less than substantial and this was acceptable in the determination of the 2017 applications.
 Paragraph 20 of the NPPF Planning Practice Guidance states that Public benefits may follow from many developments and could be anything that delivers economic, social or environmental progress as described in the National Planning Policy Framework (paragraph 7).
 Public benefits may include heritage benefits.

-The public benefits arising from the development, are clearly set out above.
-The harm to the setting of 7 Kelvin Street and character of the Smithfield Conservation Area will not be fundamentally compromised and the impacts would be outweighed by the public benefits.
+The setting of 7 Kelvin Street and the character of the Smithfield Conservation Area would not be fundamentally compromised, and the impacts would be outweighed by the public benefits set out above.

-It is considered that there would be substantial public benefits realised from the wider Development which the demolition of 42-46 Thomas Street would facilitate and, in the case of impacts on the conservation area, these benefits would outweigh the level of harm caused.
-The benefits are consistent with paragraphs 195 and 197 of the NPPF.
-For the reasons set out above it is also considered that there has been special regard to the desirability of preserving the building, its setting and the features of special architectural or historic interest which it possesses and in relation to sections 16,66 and 72 of the Planning Act the case for demolition has considered the desirability in relation to preservation and enhancement in respect of both the listed buildings on the site, their setting and the conservation area.
+The public benefits from the wider Development that the demolition of 42-46 Thomas Street would allow would be significant, and the impacts on the conservation area would outweigh the level of harm caused and are consistent with paragraphs 195 and 197 of the NPPF.
+As set out above wider development would have special regard to the desirability of preserving the building, its setting and the features of special architectural or historic interest which it possesses.
+The case for demolition has considered the desirability to preserve and enhance as required by Sections 16,66 and 72 of the Planning Act in respect of both the listed buildings on the site, their setting and the conservation area.

-Given the exceptional circumstances and relative historic value of 42-46 it is not viable or practical to retain and adapt the buildings to accommodate a new use.
-The applicants are committed to delivering the consented scheme and has submitted applications to discharge the pre-commencement conditions attached to the 2017 consents.
+Given all the circumstances and their historic value, it is not viable or practical to retain and adapt the buildings to accommodate a new use.
+The applicants are committed to delivering the consented scheme and have submitted applications to discharge the pre-commencement conditions attached to the 2017 consents.

-It is considered that alterative options would all have a detrimental impact on the setting of 7 Kelvin Street, any retained element of 42-46 Thomas Street itself as well as the character and setting of the conservation area.
-A retained façade would present an entirely unsatisfactory solution to the conservation of the site which would be dominated by the new build elements and also compromise the architectural integrity of the streetscape.
+The alterative options would all have a detrimental impact on the setting of 7 Kelvin Street, any retained element of 42-46 Thomas Street itself as well as the character and setting of the conservation area.
+A retained façade would present an entirely unsatisfactory solution to the conservation of the site which would be dominated by the new build elements and compromise the architectural integrity of the streetscape.
 The result would be both architecturally unsatisfactory, compromising the character and appearance of the streetscape.